 Uruguay, Government: Wording of this section should be revised.

-Center of Technology and Society, Civil Society: For the post-2015, we envision inclusive Knowledge Societies to facilitate access to information and knowledge all the world's people, including those the aged and coming from previously marginalized groups and regions in addition to persons with impairments with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.
+Center of Technology and Society, Civil Society: For the post-2015 era, we envision inclusive Knowledge Societies to facilitate access to information and knowledge all the world's people, where there is an increased and informed participation of all groups, where there is an increased and informed participation of all groups, including those the aged and coming from previously marginalized groups and regions in addition toandand persons with impairments disabilities, with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.
+Facilitated access should be considered access that is unfettered by technological restraints, and respectful of users’ privacy and other human rights.

 UNESCWA, International Organization: We agree that it is no longer enough to ensure accessibility to information and knowledge, but it is also important to stress on the use of information and the generation of knowledge taking into account the national regulatory framework, intellectual property and copyright, as well as other instruments such as human rights.